Peering Eyes, Ankilizato

 Waiting at the Manambolo Crossing

 A requested portrait at the Manambolo River Crossing.
 Any cars arriving needed to wait until the barge - pushed across from bank to bank by wooden pole - was ready to take the next car.
-A slow process entailed that these kids found opportunity to entertain and be entertained by whoever was waiting on the south bank.
+A slow process meant that these kids found opportunity to entertain and be entertained by whoever was waiting on the south bank.

 Furcifer Verrucosus Chameleon

+Sometimes mistaken for Panther Chameleons, these guys can arrive on tree branches in bright orange, pink and blue colours.
 While it's a myth that they change colours to match their surroundings, they do change colour to indicate mood and other emotions.
 Which is why I was happy this guy was comfortable enough to be this close to the camera without fading to the white colour that typically indicates discomfort or fear.

 Pearson's Chameleon, Andasibe